PaymanAI/payman-ai-sdk-qs/README.md

 # Payman + AI SDK Quickstart

-This is a starter template showing how to use the Payman Toolkit with the Vercel AI SDK to create an AI that can send and receive payments.
+This is a starter template showing how to use the Payman Paykit with the Vercel AI SDK to create an AI that can send and receive payments.

 ## Getting Started